 “What in the world is making that goddamn noise?”
 Thinking he might have knocked something loose when they slid off the road, Javernick slammed on the brakes and jumped out.
 Looking under the car, he saw the bush lodged in the suspension and was soon down on his hands and knees trying to pull it loose.

-A Ford Model T appeared, carrying three Welshmen who had recently finished their shift at the nearby salt mines and were headed towards Saint Thomas.
+A Ford Model T appeared, carrying three Welshmen who’d recently finished their shift at the nearby salt mines.
 When the driver saw Javernick on his hands and knees with his wriggling jockey short clad derrière high in the air, he laid on the horn.
 A startled Javernick hit his head on the caddy’s frame as the Ford flew by with all three of its occupants pointing and laughing.

 Halfway back to Rioville, Melvin spotted Javernick’s missing trousers in the waning daylight.
 They were hanging from a creosote bush along one of the switchbacks on a particularly rough stretch of road known as the Empinado Curves.